-- 1. Proceed to give Bylaw No. 675-PL-20 First Reading and direct Administration to schedule a non-statutory Public Hearing. - 2.
-Defeat a motion to give Bylaw No. 675-PL-20 First Reading and direct Administration to schedule a non-statutory Public Hearing. - 3.
+1. Proceed to give Bylaw No. 675-PL-20 Second as well as Third and final reading subject to the outcome of the non-statutory Public Hearing.

+- 2. Defeat a motion to give Bylaw No. 675-PL-20 Second as well as Third and final reading subject to the outcome of the non-statutory Public Hearing. - 3.
 Accept as Information only.